 Wetting the concrete and covering it with plastic or a tarp to reduce evaporation can help, but you will need to re-wet the slab daily and could damage the concrete by peeling off and replacing the cover.
 Quikrete offers a range of solutions for all types of cracks, including self-leveling sealant for use in horizontal surfaces and anti-sag sealant for fixing vertical surfaces without sagging or sagging.
 When it's hot, a concrete slab will expand as it heats up and pushes against any object in its path, such as a brick wall or an adjacent slab.
 Crusting cracking generally occurs during the stamping process, which is a way of adding texture or pattern to concrete surfaces.

 It takes a full month for new concrete to fully settle.
 The ideal way to cure any concrete is to build barriers around the slab and flood the surface with water and, if possible, leave it flooded for 7 days to ensure a really strong slab.
 If your concrete is a little older, a professional can help you fix the cracks.
 Steel reinforcement can prevent cracking in concrete if the correct size is used for the expected load on the concrete.

-Proper site preparation, quality mixing, and good concrete finishing practices can go a long way in minimizing the occurrence of cracks and producing a more aesthetically pleasing concrete project.
+Proper site preparation, quality mixing, and good finishing practices can go a long way in minimizing cracking and producing a more aesthetically pleasing project.